Enhance your signal-to-noise ratio with high precision filtering!Check it out!

-Single Quantum SNSPDs hold the world record of high detection efficiency in combination with low timing jitter.Single Quantum SNSPD System
+Single Quantum SNSPDs hold the world record of high detection efficiency in combination with low timing jitter.Check our datasheets!

-SNSPD (superconducting nanowire single photon detector)
+Superconducting nanowire single photon detector

-With satisfied customers worldwide, we are recognized for the high quality and the reliability of our detectors.
-We provide the best solution for your experiment and dedicated customer service.
+With satisfied customers worldwide, Single Quantum is known for high quality and reliability.
+We provide the best solution for your experiment with dedicated customer service.